-Before using recovery-in-place, your organisation needs to consider three things:
+Before using recovery-in-place, your organization needs to consider three things:

 Also, since recovery-in-place can sometimes take up to 15 minutes, replication may be necessary if you want a quicker recovery time.
 Replication refers to the periodic electronic refreshing or copying of a database from computer server A to server B, which ensures that all users in the network always share the same information level.

 A disaster recovery plan refers to a structured, documented approach with instructions put in place to respond to unplanned incidents.
-It’s a step-by-step plan that consists of the precautions put in place to minimise a disaster’s effects so that your organisation can quickly resume its mission-critical functions or continue to operate as usual.
+It’s a step-by-step plan that consists of the precautions put in place to minimize a disaster’s effects so that your organization can quickly resume its mission-critical functions or continue to operate as usual.

-A recovery strategy should begin at the business level, which allows you to determine the most critical applications to run your organisation.
-Recovery strategies define your organisation’s plans for responding to incidents, while DRPs describe in detail how you should respond.
+A recovery strategy should begin at the business level, which allows you to determine the most critical applications to run your organization.
+Recovery strategies define your organization’s plans for responding to incidents, while DRPs describe in detail how you should respond.

 When determining a recovery strategy, you should consider issues such as:

-Management must approve all recovery strategies, which should align with organisational objectives and goals.
+Management must approve all recovery strategies, which should align with organizational objectives and goals.
 Once the recovery strategies are developed and approved, you can then translate them into DRPs.

 The DRP process involves a lot more than simply writing the document.
 A business impact analysis (BIA) and risk analysis (RA) help determine areas to focus resources in the DRP process.

 The BIA is useful in identifying the impacts of disruptive events, which makes it the starting point for risk identification within the DR context.
 It also helps generate the RTO and RPO.